Retail stress roils European stocks

 It was the latest in a string of profit warnings and negative outlooks from retailers including Sports Direct, Dixons Carphone, and Bonmarche highlighting poor performance in the crucial pre-Christmas trading period.

-Shares in Zalando (ZALG.DE), a German rival of ASOS and Europe’s biggest online retailer, fell 16.8 percent, the biggest STOXX 600 fallers.
+Shares in Zalando, a German rival of ASOS and Europe’s biggest online retailer, fell 16.8 percent, the biggest STOXX 600 fallers.

 The selling had wiped 1.3 billion pounds off ASOS’ market cap and 1 billion euro off Zalando in the first 30 minutes of trading.

-Swedish retailer H&M (HMb.ST) fell 3.8 percent despite reporting in-line sales figures, as the Asos stress spread.
-Next (NXT.L) and Marks & Spencer (MKS.L) fell 3.7 percent and 2.4 percent.
+Swedish retailer H&M fell 3.8 percent despite reporting in-line sales figures, as the Asos stress spread.
+Next and Marks & Spencer fell 3.7 percent and 2.4 percent.

-Europe’s retail sector .SXRP fell 1.3 percent, the worst-performing and hitting its lowest level since July 2016.
+Europe’s retail sector fell 1.3 percent, the worst-performing and hitting its lowest level since July 2016.

 The stock fell 5.7 percent to its lowest level in five years.